-Lambda Pi Eta is a national communication/ journalism honor society that is open to declared majors who have completed at least 32 units (minimum 3.0 GPA), 12 of which are in the major (minimum 3.25 GPA).
-Admission, Advisement and Financial Aid
+Lambda Pi Eta is a national communication/journalism honor society that is open to declared majors who have completed at least 32 units (minimum 3.0 GPA), 12 of which are in the major (minimum 3.25 GPA).

+Admission

 Admission is competitive.
-Transfer students must submit high school transcripts.
+Fall 2006 incoming freshmen had an average GPA of 4.07 with a middle 50% SAT score of 1953-2150.
+Transfer students had an average GPA of 3.66.
+Transfer students must submit high school transcripts, statement of intent, faculty recommendation and USC undergraduate application.
 The School of Journalism does not accept units for journalism course work taken at other institutions to fulfill degree, major or minor requirements.
-For students applying to USC, refer to the USC Application for Undergraduate Admission for application deadlines.
+For students applying to USC, refer to the USC Application for Undergraduate Admission for application deadlines and the Annenberg Web site for transfer guidelines.